Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Washington State and its opponents have gone over the current 52.5-point total in six of 10 games this season.

-- Arizona's games have gone over 52.5 points in three of 10 chances this season.
+- Washington State's games this season have gone over 52.5 points six of 10 times.

-- The combined points per game average of the two teams, 43, is 9.5 points fewer than Friday's over/under.

-- These two squads surrender a combined 55.5 points per game, 3.0 more than this contest's over/under.

 - The 52.5 over/under in this game is 0.2 points above the 52.3 average total in Wildcats games this season.